AstrooKai/Bulchives/README.md

 # Bulchives
-A data backup repository for Bulchives, a PAGASA tropical cyclone bulletin archive website. *Not affiliated with the agency*
+Bulchives is a data backup repository where all tropical cyclone bulletins, track maps, and TCWS maps issued are being archived.
+Archiving data manually since 2022.

+## Available Data